17 Years Ago Jesse Underwent Heart-Lung Bypass Treatment at Nicklaus Children's, Now Quarterback of his High School Football Team

 “The pulmonary doctor said, by far, the worst case I’ve seen,” said Kathy.
 She stated doctors used the words “total white out” to describe the X-rays of Jesse’s lungs.
 Normally, when you see an X-ray of lungs they look somewhat cloudy as they are not fluid-filled, however due to the tainted fluid in his lungs they were completely white.

 Jesse underwent ECMO (extracorporeal membrane oxygenation), a heart-lung bypass treatment that gives critically ill children a second chance.
 This lifesaving treatment replicates the natural functions of the heart and lungs while healing occurs.
 Jesse was on the ECMO treatment for 17 days, much longer than most patients.

 “He really helped me keep my head together,” said Kathy about the critical care physician at the time.
 She also credits the nurses for all their help.
-While her son was undergoing treatment she was traveling from Broward County to Miami Children’s Hospital every day and she stated the nurses assisted her in finding housing.
+While her son was undergoing treatment she was traveling from Broward County to Nicklaus Children's Hospital, formerly Miami Children's Hospital, every day and she stated the nurses assisted her in finding housing.

 ‘I’m Going to Play Quarterback’